cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-write-blueprint.md

 {%endhighlight%}

-That's it, this a fully functioning blueprint that can be used with a Cloudify Management Environment to install the nodecellar application on an existing host.
+That's it!
+This a fully functioning blueprint that can be used with a Cloudify Management Environment to install the nodecellar application on an existing host.

 # What's Next